structurizr/structurizr.github.io/dsl/plugins/plantuml.md

 This Structurizr DSL plugin looks for inline PlantUML diagram definitions in Markdown/AsciiDoc documentation and decisions, and encodes them as images.

-> This plugin is available exclusively to Gold members of the [Structurizr Patreon](https://www.patreon.com/structurizr) - an early access version is now available.

 ## Markdown